dossgollin-lab/climate-data/README.md

 1. Use the `cdo` tool to convert from `.grib2` to NetCDF 4 (`.nc`)
 1. Leverage the `open_mfdataset` functionality in `xarray` to handle datasets spread across many files

-### Approach

-We use three main tools.
+**ERA5** is a commonly used reanalysis data product.
+At the moment this repository stores:

+- meridional and zonal wind at 500 hPa
+- surface air temperature
+- elevation (time-invariant, called geopotential)
+- vertical integral of meridional and zonal water vapor flux

+from 2015-2022.
+Adding additional years would be straightforward; edit

+## Developing this dataset

+If you want to change the files we track or edit this repository, then this section is for you.
-1. [Snakemake](https://snakemake.readthedocs.io/) is a powerful tool for specifying dependencies and workflows.
+This repository uses [Snakemake](https://snakemake.readthedocs.io/) to define and specify dependencies and workflows.
-1. The [Climate Data Operators](https://code.mpimet.mpg.de/projects/cdo) program to convert from `.grib2` to NetCDF4 files quickly and efficiently.
+If you've never used Snakemake before, you should read up on it.

-1. Anaconda (mainly python) to manage dependencies.
+We also use Anaconda to manage dependencies.

-Some familiarity with these tools will be helpful if you want to edit our codes, but you can run them with only a passing knowledge of the linux shell and the ability to make very basic changes to [Snakefile](./Snakefile) (which is essentially python).

-## To run our codes
+This includes using Anaconda to specify the dependencies for each workflow rule, making the workflow more concise and reproducible.

-If you run into problems please use `Issues` tab on GitHub to bring them to our attention.
+If you run into problems please use the `Issues` tab on GitHub to bring them to our attention.

 ### Installation

 You will need [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
-Then open a terminal and run the following lines\
+Then open a terminal and run the following lines

 ```shell
 conda env create --file environment.yml # creates the environment